FuzzingLabs/sol-azy/docs/src/reverse.md

 ## Note

-The reverse engineering core in Sol-azy is based on the excellent open-source project
+The reverse engineering core in sol-azy is based on the excellent open-source project
 [`sbpf-solana`](https://github.com/anza-xyz/sbpf) by [Anza (anza-xyz)](https://github.com/anza-xyz).

-We have modified and extended its disassembly and control flow analysis logic to better fit Sol-azy’s needs, especially for static audits, immediate tracking, and custom export formats.
+We have modified and extended its disassembly and control flow analysis logic to better fit sol-azy’s needs, especially for static audits, immediate tracking, and custom export formats.